Loydenderslash11/L2_Rocket/JOURNAL.md

 Started the actual modeling process in Fusion 360.
 I used a reference blueprint for a 1/10 touring car to get accurate proportions.
 Then I began blocking out a body shell with four flared fenders, aggressive side skirts, and a slightly scooped hood.

-The roofline was tricky—I didn’t want it to look too boxy or too rounded.
+The roofline was tricky, I didn’t want it to look too boxy or too rounded.
 I ended up with a teardrop shape that slopes toward the back, sort of like a GT racer.
 I also added a short ducktail spoiler for visual balance.

 Since I plan to add electronics later, I left extra space in key areas: under the hood (for motor/ESC), behind the cab (for the battery), and added draft lines for wire routing.
 These are only visual guides for now, but they’ll help when I start cutting or modifying the body for real hardware.
 ![image](https://github.com/user-attachments/assets/95edd458-7624-4ea3-ac67-85e39f139670)